Deterministic Protocols in the SINR Model without Knowledge of Coordinates: Wakeup

 Thus, after all rounds of the ssf schedule are executed, at most one of the potential leaders becomes a leader per grid box of the pivotal grid and all participating nodes within its range are followers, though not necessarily of it.
 Thus, all potential leaders in any given grid box have either become a leader or followers at the end of the \emph{Potential-Leader-Election} procedure. \end{proof}

-Now, we are ready to prove $Inv_1$ holds true in given phase assuming that $Inv_2$ holds true up to and including the current phase.
+Now, we are ready to prove that $Inv_1$ holds true at the beginning of the next phase.

-\begin{lemma} If for all phases $\leq i$ of \emph{Tree-Cutter}, there are a constant number of token holders in any grid box of the pivotal grid, then for each grid box of the pivotal grid, at most one node can become a leader in phase $i$.
-Furthermore, once a leader is elected in a grid box, all other nodes within its range and within its grid box must become its followers or another leader. \end{lemma}
+\begin{lemma} If for all phases $\leq i$ of \emph{Tree-Cutter}, $Inv_1$ and $Inv_2$ hold true, then for each grid box of the pivotal grid, at most one node can become a leader in phase $i$.
+Furthermore, once a leader is elected in a grid box, all other nodes within its range and within its grid box must become its followers or followers of another leader. \end{lemma}

 \begin{proof} There are only two ways in which leaders may arise in a grid box: \begin{enumerate} \item Originally a leader existed in that grid box.\\ At the start of \emph{Tree-Cutter}, every grid box of the pivotal grid has at most one leader by Theorem~\ref{the:tg-props}.
-This leader will transmit that it is a leader and all nodes within range (other nodes in the grid box) will become followers of it if they weren't already someone else's followers.
+This leader will transmit that it is a leader and all nodes within range (other nodes in the grid box) will become followers of it if they were not already someone else's followers.
 This is because other nodes will hear the transmission of the leader due to Theorem~\ref{the:ssf-replace}.

 \item A leader was elected by the \emph{Potential-Leader-Election} procedure.\\ If a grid box of the pivotal grid has a leader, then it will announce its status when it was created and all surrounding nodes in the grid box will not be able to become potential leaders.
 If a grid box does not have a leader yet and tokens make their way to neutral nodes within that grid box, then Potential-Leader-Election will be run on those nodes.
 By Lemma~\ref{lem3}, we are guaranteed that at most one leader will be elected per grid box and the remaining potential leaders within range will become followers.
-Then, during the rest of \emph{Tree-Cutter} in that phase, the newly elected leader will transmit its status; since there are a constant number of token holders, and by extension transmitters in any grid box of the pivotal grid, Theorem~\ref{the:ssf-replace} guarantees that other nodes within range will successfully hear its message and become followers of it if they weren't already followers of another leader. \end{enumerate} \end{proof}
+Then, during the rest of \emph{Tree-Cutter} in that phase, the newly elected leader will transmit its status; since there are a constant number of token holders, and by extension transmitters in any grid box of the pivotal grid, Theorem~\ref{the:ssf-replace} guarantees that other nodes within range will successfully hear its message and become followers of it if they were not already followers of another leader. \end{enumerate} \end{proof}